So you’re a successful student, but what about your professional job skills?

 As work terms are an essential and integral part of a co-op student’s course of study, you would be eligible to apply for a co-op work permit through Immigration Canada.

 In addition to the requirements for all visitors you must also provide a letter of support from the Co-op Office.
-When you get accepted into the Co-op program, see the Co-op Coordinator about getting this letter.
-Your next step will be to call Immigration Canada at (604) 666-2171 and request an application kit, which will be mailed to you.
+When you get accepted into the Co-op Program, see the Co-op Coordinator about getting this letter and further details on how to apply.
 If you require more information you can visit www.cic.gc.ca.

 Explore what is possible with co-op!
 Previous co-op students share their stories and advice for future co-op students.